-J'khand govt approves Rs 5 Lakh medical insurance for lawyers
+J'khand govt approves Rs 5 lakh medical insurance for lawyers

-Ranchi, Sep 6 (PTI) In a major decision, the Jharkhand cabinet on Friday approved Rs 5 lakh medical insurance for lawyers in the state, a move which is likely to benefit about 30,000 lawyers in the state.
+Ranchi, Sep 7 (PTI) The Jharkhand cabinet has approved Rs 5 lakh medical insurance for lawyers in the state, a move which is likely to benefit about 30,000 lawyers in the state.

-The cabinet also cleared a proposal to increase the pension to advocates aged 65 years and above to Rs 14,000 per month from Rs 7,000.
+The cabinet also cleared a proposal to increase the pension to advocates aged 65 years and above to Rs 14,000 per month from Rs 7,000 at present.

-The decision was taken in a Cabinet meeting chaired by Chief Minister Hemant Soren.
+The decision was taken at a cabinet meeting chaired by Chief Minister Hemant Soren on Friday.

-The cabinet also gave a nod to a proposal to provide a stipend of Rs 5,000 every month to the newly enrolled advocates.
+The cabinet also gave its nod to a proposal to provide a stipend of Rs 5,000 every month to newly enrolled advocates.

 An official statement said the approval was given to make a grant-in-aid of Rs 1.5 crore to Jharkhand Advocate Welfare Fund Trustee Committee for the financial year 2024-25 for giving the amount of Rs 5,000.

-It added that approval was given to pay a grant of a total amount of Rs nine crore to the Jharkhand Advocate Welfare Fund Trustee Committee in the financial year 2024-25 for providing the benefit of Jharkhand State Health Insurance Scheme provided to the State employees / retired employees.
+It added that approval was given to pay a grant of a total amount of Rs 9 crore to the Jharkhand Advocate Welfare Fund Trustee Committee in the financial year 2024-25 for providing the benefit of Jharkhand State Health Insurance Scheme provided to the state employees and retired employees.

 Advocate General Rajiv Ranjan said that Jharkhand is the only state to implement the welfare of advocates and it is going to set an example for the entire country.

-He said that Chief Minister Hemant Soren has fulfilled his promises made to lawyers at a meeting held with them last year.
+He said the chief minister has fulfilled his promises made to lawyers at a meeting held with them last year.

 Various lawyers' bodies hailed the decision.